Moving Through Your Code

-Use ⇧⌘T (macOS), or Ctrl+Shift+T (Windows/Linux) to Navigate to Test and back again.
+You can use ⌘⇧T (macOS) / Ctrl+Shift+T (Windows/Linux), to navigate to a test class and back again.
 IntelliJ IDEA will navigate to the related Test file, or suggest creating a test.
 It can even add some of the code constructs for the tests as well.

 How to Quickly Jump to Recent Files in any JetBrains IDE

 Are you tired of hunting for that crucial file buried in your project?
 Say goodbye to the hassle with these IDE shortcuts and tips.
 Jump to recent files effortlessly in JetBrains IDEs like IntelliJ IDEA, PyCharm, PhpStorm, WebStorm, GoLand, CLion, RubyMine, and more!